duel-defense/duel-defense/README.md

 ## License Information

-TODO - Add License file for the project
+License for the game can be seen here - https://github.com/d10sfan/duel-defense/blob/main/LICENSE.md

 For any assets used in the project, see the Assets/AssetsLicenses folder.